MohanMaker/GroundUp/README.md

 # Groundup
-Welcome to Groundup, a decentralized data marketplace that connects data collectors to data seekers.
+Welcome to Groundup, a decentralized data collection platform that connects data collectors to data seekers.

-We enable researchers, government, and private companies to obtain high quality, hyperlocal, timely data from villages in rural India.
+We enable researchers, government, and private companies to obtain high quality, local, timely data from villages in rural India.

 ## Getting Started:
 - Ensure you are in the Groundup folder